xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

+ * Mar.
+2, 2023
+   * Work on Week 7 Assignment in WileyPLUS although you won't be able to fully complete it yet.
+   * Watch [this](https://youtu.be/QGkOEjQkQoY) video to learn how to differentiate sine and cosine functions.
+   * Complete Activity 2.1.3 if you have not already done so.

  * Feb.
 28, 2023
    * Watch three videos to learn basic differentiation principles.
 [Video 1](https://youtu.be/l9xARvXbrKA) on differentiate power functions, [Video 2](https://youtu.be/InTm0xZFrM8) on differentiate expoential functions, [Video 3](https://youtu.be/lammmGrmApY) on basic differentiation rules.
    * Work on Week 7 Assignment in WileyPLUS.